apache/drill/_docs/sql-ref/002-lexical-structure.md

 SQL function and command names are case-insensitive.
 Storage plugin and workspace names are case-sensitive.
 Column and table names are case-insensitive unless enclosed in double quotation marks.
 The double-quotation mark character can be used as an escape character for the double quotation mark.

+Although column names are case-insensitive in Drill, the names might be otherwise in the storage format:

+* JSON: insensitive
+* Hive: insensitive
+* Parquet: insensitive
+* MapR-DB: case-sensitive
+* HBase: case-sensitive

 Keywords are case-insensitive.
 For example, the keywords SELECT and select are equivalent.
 This document shows keywords in uppercase.

 The sys.options table name and values are case-sensitive.
 The following query works: